patricknee/d3-angular2-force-drag-zoom-pan/README.md

 ### Secondary Questions:

-1) In the import 'import * as d3 from "d3";' the d3 is not recognized although I have npm installed d3 and the latest typings
+1) In the import 'import * as d3 from "d3";' the d3 is not recognized although I have npm installed d3 and the latest typings.
+I have run 'npm install d3-v4-typings'.

 2) When switching betten item 2) above ("Force Canvas") and item 3) above ("Force Canvas+Zoom and Pan"), the graph is almost (but not quite) identical, even after dragging items.
 Is the d3 model a singleton?